 “It was late afternoon on a late summer day, when I looked out my living room window to see a mourning dove perched on the tree just outside the window,” says Patricia Welch.
 “The light filtering down on the bird was just gorgeous so I grabbed my camera and quietly headed out my back door and took the shot.
 I find mourning doves to be such beautiful, peaceful creatures and this heavenly light just accentuated that for me.”

-“I took this photo of a mourning dove nest in our front tree.
+“I took this picture of a mourning dove nest in our front tree.
 Our dog was overly interested in the tree and it made me look closer,” says Mary Versaw.
 Check out super cute photos of baby birds you need to see.

-Perching Mourning Dove
+Perching Mourning Dove Pictures

 “This mourning dove perched on my back fence in Sanger, Texas,” says Sandy Scott.
 “I am new to photography and my husband told me what type of bird this was.”